Follow Coach McGraw on Twitter: @DBCoachMcGraw

 Recruiting Area: Southwest Houston, Northern California Junior Colleges

-Gary McGraw joined the Bearkats as cornerbacks coach in February and brings a wealth of experience to the Sam Houston football coaching staff for his third year.
+Gary McGraw joined the Bearkats as cornerbacks coach prior to the 2016 season and brings a wealth of experience to the Sam Houston football coaching staff for his third year.
 He coaches the Bearkat cornerbacks, as well as serving as the team's defensive recruiting coordinator.

 Prior to coming to Sam Houston, McGraw served as defensive backs coach at Midwestern State in Wichita Falls, Texas since 2011.
 During his tenure there the Mustangs earned NCAA Division II playoff berths three times, won two Lone Star Conference championships, one Lone Star playoff title and rolled up a 42-12 record.

 The 2015 Midwestern squad went 10-2 with three of McGraw's defensive backs, cornerbacks Dominique Rouse, Dominique Williams and safety Marqui Christian each earning all-America honors.
 Christian also garnered the 2015 Defensive Player of the Year and Defensive Back of the Year in the Lone Star Conference, in addition to becoming McGraw's first NFL Draft pick after being selected in the 5th round by the Arizona Cardinals.
 Christian finished his career as the recipient of the Cliff Harris Award (Small College Defensive Player of the year in the Country).

 The Mustangs led the Lone Star Conference in total defense in 2015 and 2013 and finished second in the league in 2014.
 They also led the conference in scoring defense in 2015, 2014 and 2013 and were second in 2011.
 McGraw coached 17 All-Lone Star Conference players and eight All-Super Region selections at Midwestern.